Amplitude-Developer-Docs/amplitude-dev-center/docs/integrations/kinesis-data-stream-event-streaming.md

 ### Amplitude setup

-Create a new Kinesis destination in Amplitude
+Create a Kinesis destination in Amplitude.

 1. In Amplitude, navigate to **Data Destinations** then find **Kinesis Data Stream - Event Stream**.
 2. Enter a sync name, then click **Create Sync**.